royyandzakiy/multisensor-station/README.md

 ### Foldering
 - `lib`: for all components that are expected to be tested, make sure are placed here. components in `src/` are by default NOT seen in the test suite
 - `test`
+    - `unit_tests`: all tests that will be run natively in the desktop and are expected to run FAST. tests that fall into this category fits the name unit test, knowing that it will be fired rapidly during every incremental development. all platform specific components (esp idf, arduino) MUST be mocked!
     - `integration_tests`: all tests that will be tested after flash.
 I named it as integration tests, because it will take a while to execute and verify
-    - `unit_tests`: all tests that will be run natively in the desktop and are expected to run FAST. tests that fall into this category fits the name unit test, knowing that it will be fired rapidly during every incremental development. all platform specific components (esp idf, arduino) MUST be mocked!
+    - `e2e_tests`: all tests that will be tested after flash and focus on real scenarios.
+I named it as integration tests, because it will take a while to execute and verify

 ### Platform.ini breakdown
 - common platform environments: add more platforms as needed